Advertiser Disclosure

 Amex Platinum Card

-Membership Rewards points earned on the Amex Platinum card are better suited, and most valuable, for travel redemptions.
-We value Membership Rewards points at 2.2 cents each, having the best potential value when transferring to airline or hotel partners.
+Membership Rewards points earned on the Amex Platinum card are best suited and most valuable for travel redemptions.
+We value Membership Rewards points at 2.2 cents each, and they have the best potential value when transferred to airline or hotel partners.

 For example, you could transfer Membership Reward points to Virgin Atlantic Flying Club and book Air France or KLM for an off-peak business class flight to Europe for just 48,000 miles.